vuongducphuong/documentation/content/applications/productivity/discuss/overview/plan_activities.rst

 Where do I see my schedule activities?
 ======================================

-Access and manage your activities wherever you are in Odoo by the *Activities* menu.
+Access and manage your activities wherever you are in Leansoft by the *Activities* menu.

 .. image:: plan_activities/activities_menu.png
    :align: center
    :height: 300
-   :alt: View of crm leads page emphasizing the activities menu for Odoo Discuss
+   :alt: View of crm leads page emphasizing the activities menu for Leansoft Discuss

 Plan activities
 ===============